<<Initiative Home << All Initiatives

 1) Political Governance

-The Political Governance Program will focus on providing IPLCs with tools for better management and/or administration at the local level.
-Strengthening this capacity will allow 1) better representation of the interests and desires of communities and families (with special attention to gender and intergenerational equity), and 2) more effective defense of their interests and territories during engagement with external actors, especially local and regional governments, and in situations that threaten the territorial integrity and conservation of their forests.
+The Political Governance Program focuses on providing IPLCs with tools for better management and/or administration at the local level.
+Strengthening this capacity allows 1) better representation of the interests and desires of communities and families (with special attention to gender and intergenerational equity), and 2) more effective defense of their interests and territories during engagement with external actors, especially local and regional governments, and in situations that threaten the territorial integrity and conservation of their forests.

 2) Economic Governance

 The Economic Governance Program is focused on the valorization of a community or territory’s natural resources in a way that recognizes them as common goods and promotes equitable Good Living (Buen vivir) for all families and communities.
-This Program will promote discussion and co-creation processes within territories, aimed at ensuring their economies, food security, and resource use are sustainable.
-The Program will also help incubate self-determined economic enterprises and build relationships to ensure equitable market access.
+This Program promotes discussion and co-creation processes within territories, aimed at ensuring their economies, food security, and resource use are sustainable.
+The Program also helps incubate self-determined economic enterprises and build relationships to ensure equitable market access.

 3) Cultural Governance